 Looking for more ideas on what to include in your ceremony or how to write a short ceremony script?
 Check out How to Make Your Elopement Ceremony Extra Special

 Bottom line: your elopement day should be everything you've ever imagined and more.
 Don't let paperwork get in the way of your dream day.

 Pin It For Future Planning!

 Want More Resources?

-Learn more about what you can do on your all-day elopement and get timeline suggestions here.
+Learn more about what you can during your elopement and get 80+ fun elopement activity ideas and inspiration!

 Hi!
 My name is Kathleen and I'm an adventure wedding and elopement photographer (and your new friend!).
+I'm also an avid hiker & backpacker who loves adventure of any kind (most of the time with my dog Ranger!).
 I'm here to help guide you to having the ultimate wedding day experience, and to document every single moment of it.
-I would love to help you plan your elopement and answer any questions you may have!

 Get in touch with me and let's start planning your dream adventure.